zebrium/ze-stats/README.md

+---
+layout: page
+title: Kubernetes Metrics Collector
+parent: Setup
+nav_order: 1
+---

-# KUBERNETES STATS COLLECTOR DETAILS
+# KUBERNETES METRICS COLLECTOR DETAILS
-Zebrium's Kubernetes stats collector sends stats to Zebrium for automated Anomaly detection.
+Zebrium's Kubernetes metrics collector sends metrics to Zebrium for automated Anomaly detection.
 Our github repository is located [here](https://github.com/zebrium/ze-stats).

 # ze-stats
 ## Features
 * One step deployment using helm commands
-* Sends stats from all nodes in a Kubernetes clusters
+* Sends metrics from all nodes in a Kubernetes cluster
-* Runs a single instance of the stats collector in a Kubernetes cluster, and runs node-exporter on every node in the same kubernetes cluster.
+* Runs a single instance of the metrics collector in a Kubernetes cluster, and runs node-exporter on every node in the same Kubernetes cluster.

 ## Getting Started
 ### Installing via helm